Ebony Rainford-Brent: Cricket career

-Rainford-Brent played for Surrey throughout her playing career, from the under 11s to the senior team.
-She was captain of the Surrey Women's cricket team which in 2011 gained promotion to the top flight of domestic women's cricket – the LV County Championship Division One.
+Rainford-Brent played for Surrey throughout her playing career, from the under-11s to the senior team.
+She was captain of the Surrey Women's cricket team, which in 2011 gained promotion to the top flight of domestic women's cricket – the LV County Championship Division One.

-As well as being a member of the England Women's World Cup winning team, her international playing career highlights include, in 2009, winning Man of the Match against the West Indies, with a career best 72 not out.
+As well as being a member of the England Women's World Cup-winning team, her international playing career highlights include, winning Player of the Match against the West Indies in 2009, with a career best 72 not out.

-She was the first woman cricketer to score 3 consecutive ducks in WT20I history.
+She was the first woman cricketer to score three consecutive ducks in WT20I history.

 She is a fully qualified cricket coach, tutor trainer and a Master Practitioner of neuro-linguistic programming (NLP).

 Media work

 Rainford-Brent has carried out numerous media engagements over the years.
 In addition to being a match host for Surrey County Cricket men's games, she has appeared as a guest presenter on BBC Newsround; also as an occasional expert and pundit on Sky Sports and BBC Breakfast.
 She has written numerous blogs and articles for BBC Sport, Cricket World and others.
 In 2012, she began to appear on BBC radio's Test Match Special (TMS).
 Initially summarising women's games, she later also contributed to domestic men's matches and has since appeared as a TMS summariser for several men's international matches.
 In November 2014, it was announced that Rainford-Brent would be going to the men's 2015 Cricket World Cup as one of the team of expert summarisers for TMS.

-In October 2016, she worked for the TMS team in both the first and second Tests (of a two-match series) between Bangladesh and England, in Chittagong and Dhaka.
-In 2020 she joined the Sky Sports cricket commentary team, however she has also been added as a TMS summariser for the Third Test between England and Pakistan from 21 August 2020.
+In October 2016 she worked for the TMS team in both the first and second Tests (of a two-match series) between Bangladesh and England, in Chittagong and Dhaka.
+In 2020 she joined the Sky Sports cricket commentary team, and was added as a TMS summariser for the Third Test between England and Pakistan from 21 August 2020.
+She and Michael Holding were awarded Freedom of the City of London in December 2020 for their efforts in standing up against racism during coverage of the first Test between England and West Indies in 2020.
+They were also part of the Sky Sports Team that won the BAFTA award in the Sports Category in June 2021.
+She was also named a winner alongside Marcus Rashford of the Sports Journalists’ Association's (SJA) Sport for Social Change awards in November 2020.

+In December 2024 Rainford-Brent was the castaway on the BBC Radio 4 programme Desert Island Discs.